mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 3. ... contains politically sensitive material that must not fall into the wrong hands.
 4. ... is radioactive, and the crew are suffering from exposure.
 5. ... is being hunted by pirates or other thieves, who know the route the characters are travelling.
-6. ... isn’t actually dangerous, but paranoid player characters will tie themselves in knots worrying about it.
+6. ... isn't actually dangerous, but paranoid player characters will tie themselves in knots worrying about it.

 TRADE TRADE